 - Remove all rotted wood plus all adjoining wood within three feet of the affected wood.

 - Clean all material, including pipes, within five feet of the rotted wood.
 Once cleaned, treat with a fungicide.

 - Shape a replacement part(s) using preservative treated wood.

 - Paint the replacement part(s) with a zinc oxychloride product.

 Finally, identify the causes of the rot.
 Look for sources of moisture or poor ventilation.
 Attics, leaky gutters, poor drainage around foundations, and leaky roofs are common sources of unwanted moisture.

-At All American Painting Plus, we have helped homeowners solve their dry rot problems all over North Virginia from Herndon to Arlington to Dulles.
+At All American Painting Plus, we have helped homeowners solve their dry rot problems all over Northern Virginia from Herndon to Arlington to Dulles.
 We are the painting service with the experience, the extraordinary customer care, and fast, professional results.
 If you suspect your home has dry rot, don’t wait, call us now!